nathanwn/website/content/about/index.md

 Programming Languages that I have used quite a lot include C, C++, Java, Python, and TypeScript.
 I learned some Scala during my last semester at UQ when doing the Program Analysis course, catching a glimpse of what functional programming is about.
 Scala, Haskell, and Rust are the languages that I plan to study sometime in the future.

 I have no strong opinion of which programming language is the best.
-I am evenly happy to code in any language, as long as it is suitable for the job :).
+I am evenly happy to use any language, as long as it is suitable for the job :).

 ## Tools

 I am typically a Linux user.
 The current daily driver on my main laptop is Ubuntu 20.04 with [i3](https://i3wm.org/) window-manager.
 I myself view using computers, as an activity, somewhat similar to playing instruments (yes, I do play music).
-Therefore, I can be a bit picky when configuring my own machine, especially in terms of keystrokes.
+Therefore, I can be a bit picky when configuring my own machine, especially in terms of key-mappings.
+All of my dotfiles can be found [here](https://github.com/nathan-wien/dotfiles).

 However, I can work comfortably on any OSes (Windows, Mac) and adapt quickly to any development environment.
+I have to admit that Windows and Mac have their own upsides when it comes to different kinds of work.

 I am a [neovim](neovim.io) user.
 At the same time, I acknowledge that VSCode is a very fine piece of technology, paving the way for the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) that allows for real-time auto-completion, linting, and other useful features (without which my neovim experience would not be at great, so thanks VSCode!).
 I am also a big fan of JetBrains IDEs.